-Fundraising in the Australian Capital Territory (ACT) is regulated by Access Canberra, and the Gambling and Racing Commission.
+Fundraising activity in the Australian Capital Territory (ACT) is regulated by Access Canberra and the ACT Gambling and Racing Commission.

-For more information about the exemptions, visit the Access Canberra website.
+For further information, visit the Access Canberra website.

-The ACT Gambling and Racing Commission is responsible for fundraising activities through raffles, bingo, and lotteries.
-These activities are regulated under the Lotteries Act 1964 (ACT)
+The ACT Gambling and Racing Commission is responsible for regulating lotteries (which includes raffles and Calcutta events).
+These activities are regulated under the Lotteries Act 1964 (ACT).